jaysonfrancis/jf/_posts/2015-01-04-first-post.md

 ---
 layout: post
-title: First post!
+title: welcome --jay
 ---

-This is my first post, how exciting!
+This is my helloworld.
+Welcome, and stay tuned as I develop and continue to share my projects and learnings.